elenaamanita/ChryslerCarnage/Readme.md

 Last the health bar is not attached correctly as the scripting is not working during the damage of the car.
 This problem I will try to solve it when we will have merged all the files and ask help from the rest of the programmers.

 ##Future changes

 In the month we have I would like to import both of the updated model cars in the Gui Window and when selecting to read the possibilities they have.
 Moreover the background of the Gui Window I want to import all the pictures of the cities that were created from our artists and displaying like a movie.
 In the main body I want to import more Gui features like a speed meter while racing.

-##Conclusion
-I would like to thank all my team as it has been a great corporation by communicating and trying to solve all the problems.
-Bigger thanks to Alejandro who did a great job by running the team and helping us with his knowledge.

-##Car Crash Game